 Luckily recruitment is a business that you could very well start without an office and with just a telephone (mobile) and a job board login (or a LinkedIn login for that matter).
-Money for six months would be sufficient as most recruitment cycles (at junior-mid level employees) would be around 3 months and that should be enough to get your cashflow going.
+Money for six months would be sufficient as most recruitment cycles (at junior-mid level employees) would be around 3 months and that should be enough to get your cash flow going.

-Entry level recruitments mostly happen from campuses, junior and mid-level through internal recruitment teams, company carers page or recruitment agencies, senior levels through ‘Executive Search’ firms or through references and temp jobs through staffing firms.
+Entry-level recruitment mostly happens from campuses, junior and mid-level through internal recruitment teams, company careers pages or recruitment agencies, senior levels through Executive Search firms or through references, and temp jobs through staffing firms.

-These assignments are few and far between, highly confidential and do not come by easily.
+These assignments are only a few and far between, highly confidential and do not come by easily.
 Most firms only work with a retainer fee (guaranteed fee irrespective of closure) and their fees could be anywhere between 33 to 50 percent of the annual salary offered to the candidate.